paulmacatangay/MacatangayPaulAndrewCS2102_OOPFinalproject_bookXpress/README.md

 ---

-## V. **About the Developer**
+## VI. **About the Developer**

 ![Developer Photo](https://github.com/paulmacatangay/MacatangayPaulAndrewCS2102_OOPFinalproject_bookXpress/blob/09378f304b342a052cad61e3d88904c413e29771/images/Developer.jpg)

 Hi!
 I'm **Paul Andrew C. Macatangay**, the developer and creator of **bookXpress: Book Rental System**.
 As a beginner in Java programming, this project represents one of my first significant individual endeavors.
 Previously, I had only worked with programming languages like C++ and Python.

 Creating **bookXpress** was a learning journey that allowed me to explore the fundamentals of object-oriented programming and develop a functional system.
-This project holds a special place in my heart as it serves as a stepping stone in my programming career and will always be a fond memory of my early days in software development.

 ---